terrytaylorbiz/portfolio/README.md

 ### 11_AD_GS_partial.pdf

-Note: This doc was created in a Siemens doc tool.
+Note: This doc was created with a Siemens doc tool.
 I had little control over the pic formats, so the resulting PDF was very large.
 Git complained, so I deleted half of the doc.

 The product was Automation Designer, a PLM product that connected NX, EPLAN (electrical schematics) and TIA (PLC programming).
 I wrote the installation guides and user guides.